-Are you among the many who included budget planning in your list of 2018 New Year's resolutions?
+Are you among the many who plan on including budget planning in your list of 2019 New Year’s resolutions?
 If so, congratulations.
-If not, there's still time.
+If not, there’s still time.

-Budgeting your money is more than just watching what you spend; it's also about paying yourself first.
-This means getting the most out of your money by balancing your current expenses and future goals, while still allowing you to enjoy your life.
-Retirement, for example, may seem to be a long way off, but budgeting today can help you stay on the path toward your eventual retirement.
+Budgeting your money is about more than just watching what you spend; it’s also about paying yourself first.
+This means getting the most out of your money by balancing your current expenses and future goals, while still enjoying your lifestyle.
+Retirement, for example, may seem to be a long way off, but budgeting today can help you stay on track toward your ideal future.

 Here are a few budgeting tips and ideas as you start the new year.

 Budgeting your money can help you plan ahead and get on firm financial footing.
 Think about all the things you spend your money on in a month.
 You probably have a general idea of your expenses, but have you ever been left asking, “Where did all my money go?”
 The 50/20/30 rule is one effective way to gain more financial control over your expenses.

 The 50/20/30 rule can help you determine how much to spend and how much to save each month.
 Suppose your take-home pay (after taxes and 401(k) contributions) is $50,000 annually.
 That’s $4,166 per month.